 - -4 [4 BDC dots]

-For this review, I worn corrected lens and I also used my camera to check the clarity of the reticle.
-The result is that the reticle is very crisp, and if there is anything that looks blurry I had to blame my eyesight.
+For this review, I worn corrective lens and I also used a camera to check the clarity of the reticle.
+The result is that the reticle is very crisp, and if there is anything that looks blurry it will be an eyesight problem.

 Try this fixes for astigmatism

-- Cowitness the reticle through the rear iron sight peep hole
+- Co-witness with the iron sight peep hole

 A parallax free reflex sight is something companies often market to the users, but...